OrcaBus/service-dragen-wgts-dna-pipeline-manager/docs/operation/SOP/PM.DWD.3/PM.DWD.3-UpdatingPipelineParameters.md

 From time-to-time there may be a requirement to add or subtract pipeline parameters.

 Unfortunately, the DRAFT payload inputs we supply do not directly map to the pipeline parameters used when running ICAv2.
-This is a little annoying but also improves the user experience as is allows us to provide more user-friendly names for input parameters.
+This is a little annoying but also improves the user experience as it allows us to provide more user-friendly names for input parameters.
-This assumes that the [CWL pipeline][cwl-pipeline] has already been updated to support the new parameters.
+This assumes that the [CWL pipeline][cwl_pipeline] has already been updated to support the new parameters.
 See [New Dragen WGTS DNA Deployment SOP][new_dragen_wgts_dna_deployment_sop] for more information.

 ## Constants File Update